Battle of Blaauwberg: Battle

-General Janssens at the Battle of Blaauwberg trying to prevent the rout of Batavian troops, was the battle's turning point.
+General Janssens at the Battle of Blaauwberg trying to prevent the rout of Batavian troops, which was the battle's turning point.

 The battle began at sunrise, with exchanges of artillery fire.
 These were followed by an advance by Janssens's militia cavalry, and volleys of musket fire from both sides.
 Janssens' hired regiment of mercenary regulars out of Waldeck, placed at the centre of his line, fled from the field when the British 71st foot reached within 90 meters of them, without firing a single shot, exposing the Batavian centre.
-The two battalions to its flanks (the 22nd line and 9th Batavian rifles), which promptly began to collapse, though Janssens managed to rally some of his troops and keep them at the fray.
+The two battalions to its flanks (the 22nd line and 9th Batavian rifles) began promptly to collapse, though Janssens managed to rally some of his troops and keep them at the fray.

 The 200 French sailors and marines, despite having their flanks exposed due to the Batavian line routing, fought ferociously and resisted the attack longer than the rest.
 10 pieces of foot artillery placed in the centre, manned by 54 Javanese artillerists and 104 Mozambican slaves, were firing at the advancing Highlanders.
 A gallant charge of the 71st Highlanders captured the guns after a ferocious defence from the Javanese artillerists.
 As Janssens' centre began collapsing, he ordered a withdrawal, which his regulars promptly commenced, but his militia and auxiliary troops did not carry out immediately, engaging the British in a fighting withdrawal before being forced to flee due to the increasing pressure of the British attack.

-Janssens began the battle with 2,049 troops and was bombarded, and lost either 337 or 353 in casualties and desertions Although Baird gives the tally as "reputed to exceed 700 Men killed and wounded", though he implicitly admitted uncertainty of the enemy's total losses.
+Janssens began the battle with 2,049 troops and was bombarded, and lost either 337 or 353 in casualties and desertions Baird gave the tally as "reputed to exceed 700 Men killed and wounded", though he admitted implicit uncertainty of the enemy's total losses.
 Baird began the battle with 5,399 men, and his troops suffered 204 casualties in the form of 189 wounded and 15 killed.